bennidi/mbassador/README.md

 <h3>1.0.5.RC</h3>

  + Added MessageEnvelope and @Enveloped annotation to configure handlers that might receive arbitrary message type
- + Added handler configuration property to @Listener annotation to move from message filtering to more specific implementation of this feature
+ + Added handler configuration property to @Handler annotation to move from message filtering to more specific implementation of this feature

 <h3>1.0.4.RC</h3>